-Students attending the Sophie Davis program and the CUNY School of Medicine are required to comply with the attendance policy in all years of education and training.
+Students attending the CUNY School of Medicine/ Sophie Davis Biomedical Education Program (CSOM/SBE) are required to comply with the attendance policy in all years of education and training.

 Students are required to attend and actively participate in all components of the curriculum, including required lectures, small group sessions, laboratories, field work, patient clinics and other course and clerkship activities.
-The Sophie Davis Biomedical Education program and CUNY School of Medicine grant the BS and MD degrees to students who meet all academic and professional requirements.
+Absence from courses/clerkships are discouraged and should be avoided whenever possible.
+CSOM/SBE grants the BS and MD degrees to students who meet all academic and professional requirements.
+Absence from any required course/clerkship activity must be reported.